A pair of deputies from Brevard County, Florida, received praise for assisting a family that seemed to be down on its luck.

 The items were delivered to the grateful family later that same day.
 Although the car seat was donated, the officers reportedly paid for the groceries out of their own pockets.

-"Thank you to the deputies and the CSU team for doing the right thing and helping someone in need," one poster wrote.
+"Thank you to the deputies and the CSU team for doing the right thing and helping someone in need," one person wrote.

 "Thanks to very these awesome deputies!!!" another commented.
 "Just shows what they are made of...Very compassionate and caring!!"